If you have files that you want to organize into a project, with or without source control, use the following steps for a new project.

 Create your own templates.
 See Using Templates to Create Standard Project Settings.

-If your project folder is already under SVN source control, click Show More Options, then click Detect to check the project folder for source control integration options.
+If your project folder is already under a supported source control, click Show More Options, then click Detect to check the project folder for source control integration options.
 See below for details.

 Click Create to create the project.

 The Simulink Project displays the empty Project Files View for the specified project root.
 Your project does not yet contain any files.
 You need to select files to add.
 For next steps, see Add Files to the Project.

 If you have existing source control in your project folder, you might need the following options when creating projects.
 Click Show More Options to expand them.

 Click Detect to check the project folder for source control integration options.
 If your selected folder is under source control that the project can recognize, the Source control integration field reports the detected source control.
 For example, you might want to use this option to use a specific version of SVN.
 See Set Up SVN Source Control.

 Note: You can put the project under source control later by using the Source Control node in the Project tree.
 See Add a Project to Source Control.

 Use multiple project files is the default and is better for avoiding merging issues on shared projects.

 Use a single project file is likely to cause merge issues when multiple users submit changes in the same project to a source control tool.
 See Project Definition Files.